Click, Clack, Clatter: Why is My PTO Making Noise?

 The first Muncie Power PTO series to incorporate a patented gear rattle abatement mechanism was the FR6Q Series.
 On this PTO, the input gear is held by a rocker that pivots around the idler shaft and is spring-loaded so that it presses the input gear into the transmission gear.
 As each vibration spike reaches the PTO, the input gear can bounce away from the transmission gear, with the energy being absorbed by the springs, rather than the back side of the gear teeth of the idler gear.

 The second Muncie Power PTO series with patented gear rattle abatement was the F20 Series.
-This concept is like that used in the FR6Q Series, but without a pivoting rocker.
+This concept is like that used in the FR6Q Series but without a pivoting rocker.
 The springs are positioned such that the PTO input gear can bounce up and down as the vibrations occur.
 It works similarly to shock absorbers on a car suspension.
 This same technology is also used on the F22 Series.

 Other possible sources of noise to be mindful of are damaged gear teeth in either PTO or transmission and the PTO or mounted equipment being in contact with the floorboard, frame rail, or frame-mounted components.
 Drivelines that are out of phase or otherwise installed improperly can cause severe vibrations that may sound like they are coming from the PTO.
 Hydraulic noise might also be present, which is an article all unto itself.